 College of Arts and Sciences

-Tracey Weldon-Stewart is an Associate Professor in the English Department and the Linguistics Program at USC.
-She currently serves as Associate Dean for Diversity, Interdisciplinary Programs, and Social Sciences in the College of Arts and Sciences and co-chairs the Council of Academic Diversity Officers (CADO).
+Tracey Weldon-Stewart is a Professor in the English Department and the Linguistics Program at USofC.
+She currently serves as Interim Dean of the Graduate School and Vice Provost for Graduate Education.
 Weldon earned her PhD in Linguistics at The Ohio State University.
 As a quantitative sociolinguist, she specializes in American dialects, with a particular focus on Gullah and African American English.
 She teaches both graduate and undergraduate classes in Linguistics, including African American English, Language and Gender, Survey of Linguistics, and Varieties of American English.
-Weldon is currently completing a book, under contract with Cambridge University Press, on the use of African American English by middle class speakers.
-She is also an Associate Producer of an NSF funded documentary called “Talking Black in America,” which was released in 2017 by the Language & Life Project at North Carolina State University.
+Weldon is the author of Middle Class African American English, published by Cambridge University Press in 2021.
+She is also an Associate Producer of the NSF funded documentary “Talking Black in America,” which was released in 2017 by the Language & Life Project at North Carolina State University.